dhadkara/AWSCerts-prep/database.md

 |   Projected Attributes    |   With global secondary index queries or scans, you can only request the attributes that are projected into the index.
 DynamoDB will not fetch any attributes from the table  |   If you query or scan a local secondary index, you can request attributes that are not projected in to the index.
 DynamoDB will automatically fetch those attributes from the table  |
 | Default Limits | 20 per table | 5 per table |

+### Query and Scan
+- Performance Considerations for Scans
+  - If possible, you should avoid using a Scan operation on a large table or index with a filter that removes many results
+  - Instead of using a large Scan operation, you can use the following techniques to minimize the impact of a scan
+    - Reduce page size
+    - Isolate scan operations (Use shadow table)
+  - Parallel Scans - processes a large table of historical data can perform a parallel scan much faster than a sequential one.
+Although parallel scans can be beneficial, they can place a heavy demand on provisioned throughput.

+### Encryption

+When creating a new table, you can choose one of the following customer master keys (CMK) to encrypt your table:
+- AWS owned CMK – Default encryption type.
+The key is owned by DynamoDB (no additional charge).
+- AWS managed CMK – The key is stored in your account and is managed by AWS KMS (AWS KMS charges apply).
+- Customer managed CMK – The key is stored in your account and is created, owned, and managed by you.
+You have full control over the CMK (AWS KMS charges apply).

+- DynamoDB uses the CMK for the table to generate and encrypt a unique data key for the table, known as the table key.
+- __Client Side Encryption__ In addition to encryption at rest, which is a server-side encryption feature, AWS provides the Amazon DynamoDB Encryption Client.
+This client-side encryption library enables you to protect your table data before submitting it to DynamoDB.
+With server-side encryption, your data is encrypted in transit over an HTTPS connection, decrypted at the DynamoDB endpoint, and then re-encrypted before being stored in DynamoDB.
+Client-side encryption provides end-to-end protection for your data from its source to storage in DynamoDB.

 ### Global Tables

 - DynamoDB Global Tables is a new multi-master, cross-region replication capability of DynamoDB to support data access locality and regional fault tolerance for database workloads.